 Hotel San Sebastián Hospedería – This is a pretty little hotel set in Cieza’s historic centre.
 Hotel San Sebastián Hospedería is in a really beautiful building with gorgeous views of the mountains.
 This hotel is just 30 minutes from Murcia so perfect for those who want to get away from the big city.
 Prices start around £55 for a double room.

 Balneario de Archena: Hotel Levante – The Hotel Levante is located in Balneario de Archena and offers free access to the Spa Thermal Swimming-pools.
 This place is a little slice of luxury at a fraction of the cost.
 A night here costs just £62 for a double room with spa access.

 Are you planning a trip to Murcia?
-What are some of the things you’d like to do in the region?
+What are some of the things you’d like to do here?
 Let me know in the comments below!

 Like this blog post?
 Then make sure you Pin it!